batanoffs/Mini-finance-app/README.md

 - ### Custom Hooks
     Some of the hooks are reuseable others are not updated yet.

-    **useAddFriend()** provides handlers and state managing for friends manipulation.
-Finally it returns:
+    - useAddFriend() - *provides handlers and state managing for friends manipulation.
+Finally it returns:*
       - number
       - error
       - showMessage
       - onSubmit
       - onChangeNumber
       - onFocusClearErrorHandler

-    **useExchangeRates** manages the state and requests to the Exchange Rate API.
-Finally it returns the different rates.
+    - useExchangeRates() - *manages the state and requests to the Exchange Rate API.
+Finally it returns the different rates.*

-    **useMessage()** returns function message from Ant Design, which takes type and text
+    - useMessage() - *returns function message from Ant Design, which takes type and text*

-    **useTransactions(type)** Accepts type of transaction.
-It fetches the transactions by type and returns them.
+    - useTransactions(type) - *Accepts type of transaction.
+It fetches the transactions by type and returns them.*

-    **useMakeTransactions(type, toggleModal, showModal)** Accepts type of transaction, toggleModal and showModal as props.
+    - useMakeTransactions(type, toggleModal, showModal) - *Accepts type of transaction, toggleModal and showModal as props.
 It manages the state and requests to the transactions.
-Finally it returns the different rates.
+Finally it returns the different rates.*
       - friends - array of friends of the user
       - values - updated form values
       - setValues - a setter function
       - setUserInputHandler - updates form values
       - onFormSubmitHandler - form submit handler
       - onClose - a function to close the modal

-    **useForm(initialState, onLogin, onRegister)** takes initial state for form, and functions to be called on login and register.
+    - useForm(initialState, onLogin, onRegister) - *takes initial state for form, and functions to be called on login and register.
 Inside it there's also useValidate hook which validates input from user.
-Finally it returns:
+Finally it returns:*
       - values - updated form values
       - error - errors if there were any during validation
       - changeHandler - updates form values and is used as onChange prop for input
       - validateHandler - validates input from user
       - onSubmitLogin - checks if request was successful
       - resetFormHandler - clears input fields
       - onSubmitRegister - checks if request was successful
       - onFocusHandler - clears currently focused input field

-    **useSessionStorage(key, initialValue)** takes key to store in sessionStorage and initial value.
-Finally it returns:
+    - useSessionStorage(key, initialValue) - *takes key to store in sessionStorage and initial value.
+Finally it returns:*
       - setSessionStorageState - function to set current state
       - state - current state

-    **useValidate(initialStatе)** takes initial state which comes from useForm.
-Finally it returns:
+    - useValidate(initialStatе) - *takes initial state which comes from useForm.
+Finally it returns:*
       - error - state of errors in the current moment
       - errorHandler - function that validates errors and sets them in state
       - clearErrorHandler - function that clears errors

-    **useUploadImage()** provides handlers for drag and drop and file input.
-Returns
+    - useUploadImage() - *provides handlers for drag and drop and file input.
+Returns*
       - picture
       - error
       - handleDrop
       - handleDragOver
       - handleFileSelect

-    **useVirtualCard()** returns virtual card number and balance for the current user
+    - useVirtualCard() - *returns virtual card number and balance for the current user*

 - ### Routers
   - Main router is located in **App** component